 Simple, an internet only bank, started in 2009 as a way to simplify the banking experience by eliminating fees and helping you budget your money more easily.
 Now, the Simple Checking Account has grown to offer the highest checking account rate in the industry, furthering your opportunity to save money.
 There is no minimum deposit required, nor is there a monthly fee.

 To earn interest, you’ll need to create a Savings Goal within a Simple Protected Goals Account (a savings account to prevent accidental spending).
 Your Savings Goal can be anything you want to save towards, like a car or a house.
-Savings Goal balances $10,000 and over earn at the competitive 2.15% APY, while balances under $10,000 will earn interest at 2.02% APY.
+Savings Goal balances $10,000 and over earn at the the advertised APY, while balances under $10,000 will earn interest a slightly lower rate.

 Simple is an online bank with a mobile app optimized for on-the-go banking.
 You’ll have access to over 40,000 fee-free Allpoint® ATMs, too. — and if you ever have to pay an ATM surcharge, Simple will refund the fee for you.
 Simple Bank’s banking services are provided by BBVA.